-- 1. Clean: use a pipe cleaner or wire to make sure the burner ports are free of rust, dust, dirt, spider webs or other debris. - 2.
-Check: examine the hose leading from the fuel supply to the burners.
+- 1. Clean: Use a pipe cleaner or wire to make sure the burner ports and the tube leading to the burner (called the "venturi tube") are free of rust, dust, dirt, spider webs or other debris. - 2.
+Check: Examine the hose leading from the fuel supply to the burners.
 Replace if cracked or damaged. - 3.
-Test: find leaks by applying a 50/50 solution of water and dish soap to all fuel and hose connections.
+Test: Find leaks by applying a 50/50 solution of water and dish soap to all fuel and hose connections.
 If bubbles appear, tighten the connections and/or replace the damaged parts and always re-test.

-In addition to these opening season safety checks, BBQ enthusiasts are reminded that barbecues are approved for outdoor use only.
+In addition to such safety checks, our gleeful grillers are reminded that barbecues are approved for outdoor use only.
 They emit carbon monoxide, an odourless, colourless poisonous gas that can lead to serious health affects even death.